System-Verification-Lab/mtbdd-benchmarks/README.md

 * Quantum circuits in the OpenQASM format used for benchmarks, in `mtbdd-benchmarks/qasm/`.
 * Python scripts for setting up and processing benchmarks, in `mtbdd-benchmarks/scripts/`.

+This artifact has been tested on Ubuntu 24.04 and on Windows 11 using WSL 2.

 ## 1. Docker instructions